 - the number of Contributed Items (which also acts as link to those items);

 - whether File Upload is allowed, disallowed, or required; and

 Click Edit to add or change data collection for a specific type.
 Click Add to create a new type to collect.

 On the Add/Edit screen for Contribution Types, there are fields for the display name and form upload, and a series of element inputs for the data you will collect from contributors.

 - Display Name is the label for the contribution type - how it will appear on the public side.
 If left blank, the form will use the Item Type name.

-- Allow File Upload Via Form: you can choose to allow, require, or disallow.
+- Allow File Upload Via Form lets you decide whether to allow, require, or disallow file upload.
 If this is set to "required," users will not be able to submit the contribution form without attaching a file.

 - Elements: each element appears as a block.